jbahamon/CTM/README.md

 - All of my friends an family, for supporting me all this time.

-- The Spriters Resource (http://www.spriters-resource.com) for the sprites.
+- [The Spriters Resource](http://www.spriters-resource.com) for the sprites.
 Rips by Tonberry2k, Nemu, Dazz and many others were incredibly useful.

-- The Chrono Compendium (http://chronocompendium.com).
+- [The Chrono Compendium](http://chronocompendium.com).
 In particular, the user Dirtie ripped a ton of Chrono Trigger sound effect and made them available to everyone.

-- The guys at the Mugen Fighters Guild forum (http://mugenguild.com/forumx/index.php), for answering my questions and helping me learn.
+- The guys at the [Mugen Fighters Guild Forum](http://mugenguild.com/forumx/index.php), for answering my questions and helping me learn.
 Their Code Library/Snippet Section rocks.

 - So many MUGEN creators: PoTS, SMEE, Bia, warusaki3 and everyone who creates stuff that others can use.